6 Analogies to Help You Understand SEO

 This is the abstract concept to end all abstract concepts.
 Veteran SEOs still get this one wrong.
 I can’t fully explain how to silo a website in this article.
 In fact, we have a 10,000-word article on siloing for that.
 But I can make an analogy to help you understand what a silo is.

-Say you get to the grocery store and you have a shopping list.
+Say you get to the grocery store, and you have a shopping list.
 You need some fruit, some baking supplies, dog food and cat food.
-But when you walk into the store, everything is a disorganized mess in one big room.
+But when you walk into the store, everything is disorganized in one big room.
 There are pecans next to the dish soap and wine next to the toilet cleaner.
-You walk around with your list, trying to move from one item to the next, round and round in circles, until you leave with only half of what you wanted.
+You walk around with your list, trying to move from one item to the next, round and round in circles until you leave with only half of what you wanted.

-SEO analogy takeaway: Without silos, your site is a wide open store with an assortment of disorganized topics.
+SEO analogy takeaway: Without silos, your site is a wide-open store with various disorganized topics.
 You are not maximizing your sales, and you are not providing visitors with a straightforward way to find what they want.
 More than that, you’re diluting your relevance for search.
 If your customers can’t find it, then Google can’t find it either.

 Why Did My Site Drop Off the First Page?